Antonio_Diaz via Getty Images

 Can I Do Glute Bridges at Home Without Equipment?

 You bet.
 In fact, glute bridges are one of our picks for the eight best glute workouts to try at home for just that reason.
 All you need is your body and a comfortable floor.
-(A carpet, rug, or yoga mat may be helpful to cushion your lower back.)
+(A carpet, rug, or yoga mat may be helpful to cushion your back.)

 Glute Bridge Variations and Alternatives